wp-plugins/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 2.0 =
+* FIX: Print privileges for WooCommerce 2.0.
+* FIX: The Hi-DPI resizing of the company logo is working better now.
+* FIX: Plugin activates correctly on a multisite installation.
+* UPDATE: More stable cross-browser print support.
+* UPDATE: Printing without thickbox.
+* UPDATE: Removed the thickbox preview
+* NEW: Template preview links in the settings page (only visible when there is at least one order).
+* NEW: Many template functions can now be filtered with `add_filter`.
+* NEW: In the template the payment method is now displayed via the `wcdn_payment_method` function.
+* NEW: In the template the today's date is now used as default instead of the order date.

 = 1.4.6 =
 * FIX: Child theme template files are better loaded.
 * UPDATE: Translations are better loaded.